 Coordination of Benefits (COB) - Coordination of Benefits is a provision used to establish the order in which claims are paid when you have other insurance.
-If you have Medicare and other health insurance or coverage, each type of coverage is called a "payer."
-When there is more than one payer, there are "coordination of benefits" rules that decide which one pays first.
-The "primary payer" pays what it owes on your bills first, and then sends the rest to the "secondary payer" to pay.
+If you have Medicare and other health insurance or coverage, each type of coverage is called a payer.
+When there is more than one payer, there are coordination of benefits rules that decide which one pays first.
+The primary payer pays what it owes on your bills first, and then sends the rest to the secondary payer to pay.
 If payment owed to us is sent directly to you, you are required under Medicare law to give the payment to us.
 In some cases, there may also be a third payer.
-See Chapter 1Section 7) and Chapter 9Section 8) for more information.
+See Chapter 1, Section 7, and Chapter 9, Section 8, for more information.

-Copayment (or ''copay'') - An amount you may be required to pay as your share of the cost for a medical service or supply, like a doctor's visit, hospital outpatient visit, or a prescription.
+Copayment (or copay) - An amount you may be required to pay as your share of the cost for a medical service or supply, like a doctor's visit, hospital outpatient visit, or a prescription.
 A copayment is a set amount (for example, \$10), rather than a percentage.

 Cost-Sharing - Cost-sharing refers to amounts that a member has to pay when services are received.
 (This is in addition to our plan's monthly premium.)
-Cost-sharing includes any combination of the following three types of payments: (1) any deductible amount a plan may impose before services are covered; (2) any fixed "copayment" amount that a plan requires when a specific service is received; or (3) any "coinsurance" amount, a percentage of the total amount paid for a service that a plan requires when a specific service or drug is received.
+Cost-sharing includes any combination of the following three types of payments: (1) any deductible amount a plan may impose before services are covered; (2) any fixed copayment amount that a plan requires when a specific service is received; or (3) any coinsurance amount, a percentage of the total amount paid for a service that a plan requires when a specific service is received.
 Note: In some cases, you may not pay all applicable cost-sharing at the time you receive the services, and we will send you a bill later for the cost-sharing.
-For example, if you receive nonpreventive care during a scheduled preventive care visit, we may bill you later for the cost-sharing applicable to the nonpreventive care.
-For items ordered in advance, you pay the cost-sharing in effect on the order date (although we will not cover the item unless you still have coverage for it on the date you receive it) and you may be required to pay the cost-sharing when the item is ordered.
+For example, if you receive nonpreventive care during a scheduled preventive care visit, we may bill you later for the cost-sharing in effect on the order date (although we will not cover the item unless you still have coverage for it on the date you receive it) and you may be required to pay the cost-sharing when the item is ordered.
 For outpatient prescription drugs, the order date is the date that the pharmacy processes the order after receiving all of the information they need to fill the prescription.

-Covered Services - The term we use to mean all of the health care services and items that are covered by our plan.
+Covered Services - The term we use to mean all of the health care services and supplies that are covered by our plan.